Malawi May 22-26, 2023

 Malawi is a landlocked country in Southeastern Africa that was formerly known as Nyasaland.
 It is bordered by Zambia to the west, Tanzania to the north and northeast, and Mozambique to the east, south and southwest.
 Malawi’s capital (and largest city) is Lilongwe.
 Its second-largest is Blantyre, its third-largest is Mzuzu and its fourth-largest is its former capital, Zomba.
 The country is nicknamed “The Warm Heart of Africa” because of the friendliness of its people.

 The part of Africa now known as Malawi was settled around the 10th century by migrating Bantu groups.
-Centuries later, in 1891, the area was colonised by the British.
+Centuries later, in 1891, the area was colonized by the British.
 In 1964, Nyasaland became an independent country and was renamed Malawi.
 Two years later it became a republic.
 It gained full independence from the United Kingdom, and by 1970 had become a totalitarian one-party state under the presidency of Hastings Banda, who remained in this role until 1994.
 Today, Malawi has a democratic, multi-party republic headed by an elected president.
 The May 2019 Presidential Election was annulled due to massive electoral irregularities.
 Malawi’s foreign policy is pro-Western.

 Malawi is one of the world’s least-developed countries.
 The economy is heavily based on agriculture, and it has a largely rural and rapidly growing population.
 The Malawian government depends heavily on outside aid to meet its development needs, although the amount needed (and the aid offered) has decreased since 2000.
 The Malawian government faces challenges in its efforts to build and expand the economy, to improve education, healthcare, and environmental protection, and to become financially independent despite widespread unemployment.